 Some of the main risks of the Run, but certainly not all of them, are listed here.
 These should be understood and remembered by all runners, before and during the event.
 Please note that death can result from several of the risk conditions discussed below or from other aspects of participation in the Western States Endurance Run.

 - Heat Stroke/Hyperthermia: Your muscles produce tremendous amounts of heat when running up and down hill.
 The faster the pace, the more heat is produced.
 In addition to the generation of heat from metabolism, environmental heat stress can be significant during the Run.
-In 1989, radiated heat off the rocks measured at 114 degrees F. Heat exhaustion and heat stroke can cause death, kidney failure and brain damage.
+In 1989, radiated heat off the rocks measured at 114 degrees F. Heat stroke can cause death, kidney failure and brain damage.
 It is important that runners be aware of the symptoms of impending heat injury.
 These include but are not limited to: nausea, vomiting, headache, dizziness, faintness, irritability, lassitude, confusion, weakness, and rapid heart rate.
 Impending heat stroke may be preceded by a decrease in sweating and the appearance of goose bumps on the skin, especially over the chest.
 Heat stroke may progress from minimal symptoms to complete collapse in a very short period of time.
 A light-colored shirt and cap, particularly if kept wet during the Run, can help.
 Acclimatization to heat requires approximately two weeks.
-We recommend training 90 minutes in 90 degree F. heat or greater for at least two weeks prior to the Run if at all possible.
+We recommend training 90 minutes in 90 degree F heat or greater for at least two weeks prior to the Run if at all possible.
 If signs of heat exhaustion occur, we recommend rapid cooling by applying ice to the groin, neck and armpits.

 - Snow Hazards: Snow levels in the high country vary greatly from year to year.
 Wear shoes with good gripping characteristics, but falling will still be likely.
 Snow conditions may vary from soft and slushy to rock-hard and icy.
 Run slowly and with particular care and concentration in the snow.
+Sun glasses are highly recommended if considerable snow will be encountered.

 - Effects of Cold/Hypothermia: Temperatures may be near zero in the high country and drop into the 40-degree to 50-degree range during the night portion of the Run.
 Hypothermia is a potentially serious risk, especially at night since one’s energy reserves will have been depleted from 20 or more hours of running.
 Hypothermia can strike very quickly, particularly when pace slows from exhaustion or injury.
 The initial warning signs of hypothermia often include lethargy, disorientation and confusion.
-The runner will feel very cold with uncontrolled shivering and may become confused, unaware of the surroundings, and may possibly be an immediate danger to himself.
+The runner will feel very cold with uncontrolled shivering and may become confused, unaware of the surroundings, and may possibly be an immediate danger to themself.
 Staying well-nourished, adequately hydrated and appropriately clothed will help avoid hypothermia.
 It is important that runners have access to warm clothing through their support crews, drop bags, or both.

 - Wildlife Hazards: Rattlesnakes, bears, mountain lions and other potentially hazardous forms of wildlife live on the course and have surprised runners in the past.
 Keep alert and be careful where you place your feet and hands, especially at night.